jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/mintfor.md

   @param _holder The address receiving the new tokens.
   @param _projectId The ID of the project to which the tokens belong.
   @param _amount The amount of tokens to mint.
-  @param _preferClaimedTokens A flag indicating whether there's a preference for ERC20's to be claimed automatically if they have been issued.
+  @param _preferClaimedTokens A flag indicating whether there's a preference for minted tokens to be claimed automatically into the `_holder`s wallet if the project currently has a token contract attached.
 */
 function mintFor(
   address _holder,